Clicky

 Declutter and let go of journals and sentimental items

 35. Journals.
 If you use your journals for anything other than memory keeping (like venting, processing, etc) shred or burn them on a regular basis.
 Definitely let go if you wouldn’t want someone else reading them.
-This is why I don’t save mine.
+I don’t save mine.

 36. Sentimental items.
 Don’t start your decluttering journey here, but when it’s time, unless you are enjoying your sentimental items, release them.
 If it helps, take a picture of the item first, then let go.
 Less doesn’t mean nothing, so if there are sentimental items you can enjoy, display or actually use, try that too.